trepca/coinman/README.md

 # Concept

-Plan is to have many contracts that developers can use to combine and create powerful dApps on Chia.
+Plan is to have many contracts that developers can use to combine and create powerful dApps on Chia without knowing Chialisp.